 39. The extraterritorial obligation to respect requires States parties to refrain from actions that interfere, directly or indirectly, with the enjoyment of the Covenant rights in land-related contexts outside their territories.
 It also requires them to take concrete measures to prevent their domestic and international policies and actions, such as trade, investment, energy, agricultural, development and climate change mitigation policies, from interfering, directly or indirectly, with the enjoyment of human rights.
 That applies to all forms of projects implemented by development agencies or financed by development banks.
 A recognition of that obligation, particularly relating to investments in land, are the safeguards policies developed by the World Bank and other international development banks.
 In the wake of the world food crisis in 2007–2008, the number of large-scale investments in land has increased worldwide causing a variety of problems for persons living on or using the land, including forced or involuntary evictions without adequate compensation.
 In order to mitigate or prevent such situations, the Voluntary Guidelines on the Responsible Governance of Tenure of Land, Fisheries and Forests in the Context of National Food Security were developed and the International Finance Corporation (IFC) performance standards were updated in 2012, as were the respective World Bank safeguards, thereafter.
 Moreover, States parties that are members of international financial institutions, notably the World Bank, the International Fund for Agricultural Development and regional development banks, should take steps to ensure that their lending policies and other practices do not impair the enjoyment of the Covenant rights relating to land.

 40. States parties that promote or carry out land-related investments abroad, including through partially or fully State-owned or State-controlled companies, including sovereign wealth funds and public pension funds, and private-public partnerships, should ensure that they do not reduce the ability of other States to comply with their Covenant obligations.
 States parties must conduct human rights impact assessments prior to making such investments and must regularly assess and revise them.
-Such assessments must be conducted with substantive public participation and the results should be made public and inform measures to prevent, cease and remedy any human rights violations or abuses.
+Such assessments must be conducted with substantive public participation, including of human rights defenders, and the results should be made public and inform measures to prevent, cease and remedy any human rights violations or abuses.

 41. States parties must ensure that the elaboration, conclusion, interpretation and implementation of international agreements, including but not limited to the areas of trade, investment, finance, development cooperation and climate change, are consistent with their obligations under the Covenant and do not have an adverse impact on access to productive resources in other countries.